fuvizzo/rick-and-morty/README.md

 ### Tests

-There are both unit and integration tests provided for this project:
+I wrote some test for this project:

 - testing framework: **Jest**

-Run the following command from the main folder to run all the tests at once (for all the services):
+Run the following command from the main folder to run all the tests at once (for all the services and react):
 ```sh
 $ npm run test:all
 ```